 On February 3, 2013, during Super Bowl XLVII, the Oreo social media marketing team made advertising history with the "Oreo Super Bowl Blackout Tweet."

-Before the Blackout Tweet came years of history-making work.
-My team held the first-ever Guinness World Record in social media — "Most Likes on Facebook in a 24-Hour Period" (February 15, 2011).
+Before the Blackout Tweet came years of work that taught the team how to move fast under pressure.
+We held the first-ever Guinness World Record in social media ("Most Likes on Facebook in a 24-Hour Period," February 15, 2011).
 That track record of real-time creativity is exactly what made the Blackout Tweet possible.

-The Oreo Super Bowl Blackout Tweet occurred shortly after the lights at the stadium suddenly and unexpectedly went out.
+The Blackout Tweet went up shortly after the lights at the stadium unexpectedly went out.

-While the stadium was covered in darkness and confusion, my team and I saw an opportunity to make cultural commentary and to jump into the national conversation with relevance and speed.
+While the stadium was covered in darkness and confusion, the team and I saw an opportunity to jump into the national conversation with relevance and speed.

-Almost immediately after the lights went out, the team connected eyes, and, almost like magic, with few words communicated among them, the team knew exactly what to do and quickly went into content creation mode.
+Almost immediately after the lights went out, the team connected eyes, said almost nothing, and went into content creation mode.

-Team members, including Sebastian Saldarriaga and Lexie Perez, were at the keys, Kevin Vuong was watching screen displaying of real-time metrics, and the creative team developed the image.
+Sebastian Saldarriaga and Lexie Perez were at the keys.
+Kevin Vuong was watching the real-time metrics dashboard.
+The creative team developed the image.
+The brand team approved it.

-Then, within minutes, the Oreo social media team posted the following Tweet.
+Within minutes, the Oreo social media team posted the following tweet.
+The internet noticed shortly after.

 What were the results of the Oreo Super Bowl Blackout Tweet?

-- Cannes Lion (Cyber Bronze) + CLIO Award (Innovative Media Bronze) — among other industry awards
+- Cannes Lion (Cyber Bronze) and CLIO Award (Innovative Media Bronze), among other industry awards.

-- Countless annoyed marketers, that now always hear it referenced and are asked, "What's our Oreo Blackout Moment," "Can we do what Oreo did during the Super Bowl?"
+- Countless annoyed marketers, who now always hear it referenced and get asked, "What's our Oreo Blackout Moment?" or "Can we do what Oreo did during the Super Bowl?"

-What are myths around the Oreo Super Bowl Tweet?
+What are the myths around the Oreo Super Bowl Tweet?

-3. The Oreo social team was in the room expecting moments like this: The team's original reason for being together that night was to support an activation, run by another agency, where fans could send in their photos and a staff of sculptors would sculpt the image using Oreo cream.
+3. The Oreo social team was in the room expecting a viral moment: the team's original reason for being together that night was to support an activation, run by another agency, where fans could send in their photos and a staff of sculptors would sculpt the image using Oreo cream.
 The image would then be shared on Instagram.

-4. One person can take credit: Heck no, besides all the people in the room, countless people worked on developing the Oreo team's real-time marketing muscle, and countless people throughout 100+ years worked to develop the brand's global awareness.
+4. One person can take credit: heck no. Besides all the people in the room, countless people worked on developing the Oreo team's real-time marketing muscle, and countless people across 100+ years worked to develop the brand's global awareness.
 There were about 10 people in the room.

 How can my brand reproduce the Oreo Super Bowl Tweet in 2026?

 It can't fully.
-To name a few factors, Oreo is a 100+ years old brand and social media was in a different place back then.
+Oreo is a 100+ year old brand, and social media was in a different place back then.

 Where can I find a video case study of the Oreo Super Bowl Blackout Tweet?